brunojppb/react-india/README.md

 # React India Turborepo

-This is a TypeScript monorepo used to demo Turborepo during [React India](https://www.reactindia.io/).
+This is a TypeScript monorepo used to demo Turborepo during my talk at [React India](https://www.reactindia.io/).
-This repo is a showcase of how Turborepo can speed-up your developer experience and make you ship faster.

 > TODO: Insert talk link here once it's uploaded to YouTube.